Blizzardfur-Maxxx/zeblog/downloads/mods/64bit-coordinates/index.md

 For any support, contact the Cursed Creations team at [https://discord.gg/gBXj5j55uf](https://discord.gg/gBXj5j55uf)

 # How to install
-0: Alpine users: `apk add prismlauncher` and skip to 3, if you don't use Alpine Linux continue

 1: Download MultiMC from [here](https://multimc.org/) or install PrismLauncher from [here](https://prismlauncher.org/download/) (PrismLauncher on Windows needs VCRedist 2022, download it from [here](https://aka.ms/vs/17/release/vc_redist.x64.exe))

 2: Download and install OpenJDK 8